Pour Over Coffee Using the Nee Coffee Dripper

 For pour-over coffee, I am using a medium drip grind.
 How strong or weak you like your coffee is up to you.
 I start with a 17 to 1 ratio.
 That means 17 grams of water per 1 gram of coffee.

-I shared this rule in the Coffee Sock article, but it also applies here.
+I shared this rule in the Coffee Sock article, which applies here.

 #4 Add Hot Water

 Bring water to a boil and let it cool for 10-30 seconds.
-Then slowly pour enough water to cover the grounds. let it bloom.
-Wait 30 seconds and then resume pouring the hot water over the grounds.
-If you are using a scale, it will be easy to know when to stop adding water.
-If you aren’t, it is OK to pause and lift up the Nee Dripper to see how much coffee has passed into the mug.
+Then slowly pour enough water to cover the grounds and let them bloom.
+Wait 30 seconds, and then resume pouring the hot water over the grounds.
+If you are using a scale, knowing when to stop adding water will be easy.
+If you aren’t, pausing and lifting the Nee Dripper to see how much coffee has passed into the mug is OK.
 Just be careful not to overfill the mug.

 #5 Serve